-Use a plastic spring rake (the kind used to rake leaves from the lawn) or long-handled dip net to remove as many sunken leaves as possible before the ice forms on surface, being careful of the liner, fish and potted plants.
+Use a plastic spring rake (the kind used to rake leaves from the lawn) or a long-handled dip net to remove as many sunken leaves as possible before the ice forms on the surface, being careful of the liner, fish, and potted plants.

 If your pond has a skimmer, check the basket often to remove the fallen leaves and other debris.

 Covering your water garden with high-quality pond netting helps to protect your fish from predators looking for a free meal.

 As autumn approaches, covering your pond with a net also helps to keep your pond clean by catching falling leaves before they decompose and foul the water quality or clog up pumps.

 Take the time to winterize your pond's filtration system properly.
 The exact steps and tasks will vary depending upon the type of filtering system you use.
 My filtration system uses a submerged pump to feed the pond water to a canister-style filter, and the outflow from the filter forms the beginning of the stream that feeds the waterfall.

 As winter approaches, I remove the canister filter from its hiding place under a faux rock.
 A small section of flexible hose replaces the filter, allowing the pump to feed the waterfall directly and keeping the water flowing.

 Clean the filter completely before storing it for the winter.
 Take precautions to seal the inflow and outflow ports to the filter.
 The small opening is very inviting to a mouse looking for a winter home.